A History of Promoting Diversity and Inclusion and Prohibiting Discrimination

-- AT&T is one of the first companies to create a Supplier Diversity Program.
-In 2018, we celebrated our 50th Anniversary – and since then, we have spent over $173 billion with minority, women, service-disabled veterans and LGBTQ+ businesses.
+AT&T is one of the first companies to create a Supplier Diversity Program.
+Over the past 51 years of the program, we have spent over $187 billion with businesses owned by certified minority, women, service-disabled veterans, LGBTQ+ people, veterans and people with disabilities.

 AT&T is committed to supporting organizations and projects that strengthen the LGBTQ+ community.

 - AT&T Turn Up the Love is a year-round marketing platform for the LGBTQ+ and ally community.
 We turn up the love by celebrating important moments for the community, by promoting acceptance, and by connecting you to important resources like The Trevor Project.
 Visit Turnupthelove.com for exclusive events and content.

 - AT&T powers TrevorText and TrevorChat, The Trevor Project’s digital crisis counseling services for LGBTQ+ youth available 24/7.
 We have contributed $1.7 Million since 2018, which has helped the organization modernize and transform their suicide prevention capabilities.
 Learn more at Thetrevorproject.org/247.

 - We have a strong partnership with GLAAD, the world’s leading LGBTQ+ media advocacy organization and sponsor its signature programs to promote positive inclusion and representation for LGBTQ+ people in media and entertainment.

 - The LEAGUE Foundation provides scholarships to LGBTQ+ college-bound high school seniors.